-We celebrated 170 Years of GOSH on 14 February 2022.
 We were overwhelmed by the birthday wishes from everyone and particularly those who shared their memories of our hospital over the years.
 It was wonderful to hear from former GOSH patients, staff and their families on our social media page.